HydraxSkarrag/mwbs-exporter-symfony-bundle/README.md

 Setup
 -----

-Workbench files should be saved in the Resources/workbench/*.mwb directory inner the bundle that is in the configuration.
-This is configurable per schema.
+Workbench files are saved in the Resources/workbench/*.mwb directory inside your bundle.

 Configuration